cert-manager/website/content/docs/installation/best-practice.md

 > ℹ️ This example uses `nodeSelector` to *place* the Pods but you could also use `affinity.nodeAffinity`.
 > `nodeSelector` is chosen here because it has a simpler syntax.
+> Read [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) to learn more.
 >
 > ℹ️ The default `nodeSelector` value `kubernetes.io/os: linux` [avoids placing cert-manager Pods on Windows nodes in a mixed OS cluster](https://github.com/cert-manager/cert-manager/pull/3605),
 > so that must be explicitly included here too.